Is there anything better than a refreshing and invigorating shower to start your day? Find your perfect shower with our expert buying guide.

 As well as the technical considerations of choosing a shower for your home, you also have to think about its style and look, to ensure it suits your bathroom and your taste.
 There are lots of different styles of valve controls, shower rails, and shower heads to choose from, which will fit perfectly with designer bathroom suites.
-These are the main types of shower:

 Manual mixer showers

 This type of shower works well in homes that have a good supply of hot water along with high water pressure.
 It mixes the hot and cold water supplies together so you can set it to your desired temperature each time you shower.
-Manual mixers are easy to install and very simple to work.
+Manual mixer showers are easy to install and very simple to work.